catharinadepari/storymap/README.md

 The 3 narrative elements of this web map include:
 <br>
-1. **SET-UP ACT**<br>
+1. **Set-Up Act**<br>
-In terms of **`settings`**, the locus of this storymap is **New York State** that comprises 62 couunties.
-The **`key characters`** invoved are the citizens of the **New York State** and the **Governor Andrew Cuomo**.
-The **problem** is the pandemic that disrupts the lives of people in the New York State and associated policy issued by Governor Cuomo that then raised public outrage and protests.
+In terms of **`settings`**, the locus of this storymap is **New York State** that comprises 62 counties.
+The **`key characters`** involved are the citizens of the **New York State** and the **Governor Andrew Cuomo**.
+The **problem** is the pandemic that disrupts the lives of people in the New York State along with Governor's pause order that  raised public outrage and protests.
 The **time frame** is the current time where the pandemic and pause order are still taking place.<br>

 <img src="img/pg5.png" width='900'><br>

 2. **Conflict Act**<br>
-The **`key issue`** of the story is the **vulnerability of people in New York State to the pandemic increases as poverty and violance firearm rates in this state are relatively higher than other states in the U.S**.
-To convince users, I provided thematic spatial maps (i.e., COVID-19 case, tweets over pause order, median household income, violance firearm rate, voluntary centers) in sequential and systematic/linear order.
-The purpose is to show the link between these themes or factors and the concentration of the issues on specific areas in New York State: Bronx and New York cities. <br>
+The **`key issue`** of the story is the **vulnerability of people in New York State to the pandemic that increases as poverty and violance firearm rates of this state are relatively higher than other states in the U.S**.
+All factors associated with uncertainty in this state were transferred into thematic spatial maps (i.e., COVID-19 case, tweets over pause order, median household income, violance firearm rate, voluntary centers) in sequential and systematic/linear order.
+The linearity is aimed at showing the link between the socio-economic factors and its concentration in Bronx and New York cities. <br>

 <img src="img/pg6.png" width='900'><br>